johnhw/glgol/README.md

 #### Notes
-* It might be more sensible to use compute shaders rather than colour framebuffers for this purpose.
 * Atomic buffer operations are used to provide a cell population count as the unpacking of cells progresses
 * `texelFetch()` is used to look up exact entries in the lookup table.